 Immortal Throne also raises the level cap for player characters from 65 in the unexpanded game to 75.
 Levels beyond 65 continue to grant the player 3 skill points and 2 ability points each just as before.

 New Mastery: Dream

 A number of easter eggs were added to Titan Quest via the Immortal Throne expansion.
 The largest was a secret cave that could be found on the beach near the beginning of the fourth act.
-The cave had a locked door baring entry that would only open if the player was carrying an other wise useless item called The Overlord.
-The Overlord was a small turtle shaped object (a nod to the number of oddly placed turtles that could be found throughout the entire game) which could only be dropped by the final boss, Hades.
-Once the player gain entry to the cave they would be faced by a wide variety of powerful monsters that looked like creatures from every act of the game but typically had very different ,or vastly exaggerated, powers.
-Amusingly, each of these creatures were named after members of the development team.
+The cave had a locked door bearing an entry that would only open if the player was carrying an otherwise useless item called The Overlord.
+The Overlord was a small turtle-shaped object (a nod to the number of oddly placed turtles that could be found throughout the entire game) that could only be dropped by the final boss, Hades.
+Once the player gains entry to the cave they would be faced by a wide variety of powerful monsters that looked like creatures from every act of the game but typically had very different, or vastly exaggerated, powers.
+Amusingly, each of these creatures was named after members of the development team.
 Other smaller easter eggs included small scrolls marked by the symbol of a turtle which could be found on rare occasions in normal loot drops.
 These scrolls had writing on them that varied from simple jokes, such as a letter from a styr in the beastman army to his loved ones, to serious poetry.

 Recommended: Windows XP, 3.0 Ghz Intel Pentium IV or equivalent, 1 GB RAM, 128 MB NVIDIA GeForce 6800 series or ATI Radeon X800 series or equivalent, Soundblaster X-Fi series sound card.